cartheur/aeon-recognizer/README.md

 ## Using the recognizer

-Typically the install process will posit the correct model files required to run the application.
+The last step is to copy the folders in the `model` directory to where the application can find them in the folder system.
 All that is needed is to run the application, for example, to STDOUT to the terminal a microphone input

 ```
 pocketsphinx_continuous \